RECAPEM

 • <2 cm: small

-• ≥2 cm: large
+• ≥2 cm: Large

 • American College of Chest Physicians guidelines: measured from thoracic cupola to lung apex *